 - 1 cup full-fat coconut milk (or vegan cashew cream - see notes for recipe)

-- 2 tsp white miso paste
+- 2 teaspoon white miso paste

-- 1.5 tsp salt
+- 1.5 teaspoon salt

 - 1 lb gluten free fettuccini (can use regular if not GF)